24 Thrifty Homemade Chocolate Cakes for £1

 Things got really wild over at Elizabeth’s Kitchen Diary and a drizzle of blackcurrant puree made for a very stylish finish to her cake.
 Made from a childhood recipe, this devil’s food cake came in at 98p.
-She was surprised to find out that the vanilla extract used was the most expensive ingredient in the cake.
+She was surprised to find that the vanilla extract was the most expensive ingredient used in the cake.

 Dashing Dom from Belleau Kitchen had three goes at this challenge with the first two ending up in the bin with the description “vile” attached to them.
 As so many did on this challenge, he raised the thorny issue of eggs.
 Not prepared to compromise on this issue his olive oil chocolate cake didn’t quite hit the £1 mark, but came in at a respectable £1.19.

 Another additional challenge for Kate from The Gluten Free Alchemist – the price of flour.
 She was quite shocked to find out her 25g of gluten free flour translated into a whole 220g of wheat flour.
 Despite this she came up with a very attractive and tasty chocolate-ginger loaf cake that came in at 97p.

 Making cakes look attractive is of course really important and having seen what many of you have managed, I feel rather ashamed of my plain old cakes.
 Kate from What Kate Baked has made her banana and chocolate cake look absolutely stunning and totally worth the few extra pence that takes it over the £1.
 This one even contains chocolate chunks, how decadent is that?